aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 node.
 Connect the SD card to the auxiliary desktop PC and use `gparted` to resize the `/` partition.
 Then, create two new
 partitions: one for `/opt` and one for `/scratch`.
-The `/opt` partition will hold the SLURM configuration as well as any HPC software you may want to install that is not available in the package repositories.
+The `/opt` partition will hold the SLURM configuration as well as any computing software you may want to install.
 Calculate how much room you will need for `/opt` and then use the rest for `/scratch`.

 Insert the SD card into the head node again and boot it up.
 Now you create the entries in the head node's fstab for the two new